It’s an unfortunate fact, but when money changes hands in America, Uncle Sam is bound to want a piece of the action.

-- 51 percent had created a Living Trust
+- 51% had established a Living Trust.

 “The Hartford encourages everyone to plan their estate by working with their legal and financial professionals,” he said.
 “If you think your family might be subject to the estate tax, take advantage of all available tax credits and exclusions, gifting techniques and other planning options.
 A good estate planner will help you make the most of these techniques and others.”